near/near-fastauth-wallet/README.md

 ## Building

-Run `nx run build` to build the library.
+Run `nx build --buildLibsFromSource` to build the library.

 ## Deploying